asyncapi/website/pages/docs/community/styleguide/accessibility.md

 ---
 title: Accessibility
-Description: This style guide explains how to include accessibility into the documentation.
+description: This style guide explains how to include accessibility into the documentation.
+weight: 15
 ---

 # Accessibility